wm1995/tcup-paper/readme.txt

 % version 2005/12/01 or later.
 %
 % This work has the LPPL maintenance status `author-maintained'.
 %
 % The Current Maintainer of this work is: Royal Astronomical Society,
-% MNRAS Editorial Office, who can be contacted on mn@ras.ac.uk
+% RAS Editorial Office, who can be contacted on publications@ras.ac.uk
 %
 % This work consists of all the files listed in readme.txt
 %
 %
-% Last updated 12 November 2021
+% Last updated 23 April 2024
 %
-% Copyright (C) Royal Astronomical Society 2021, Blackwell Science 2001,
+% Copyright (C) Royal Astronomical Society 2024, Blackwell Science 2001,
 % Cambridge University Press 1994
 %
 % See each file for a detailed author list and change log.